Luis Robert Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all league pitching staffs (5.76).
+- The Athletics have a 5.75 team ERA that ranks last across all MLB pitching staffs.

-- The Athletics surrender the fifth-most home runs in baseball (172 total, 1.4 per game).
+- The Athletics give up the fifth-most home runs in baseball (175 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.